tonethar/IGM-330-Fall-2018/weekly/week-02A-notes.md

     - Now get a reference to the drawing *context* like this: `let ctx = canvas.getContext('2d')`
     - `ctx` is a new `CanvasRenderingContext2D` object- this object has properties and methods that are listed here: https://www.w3.org/TR/2dcontext/#conformance-requirements
   - Basic drawing of a rectangle:
-    1. Optionally, `ctx.save()` (i.e. save or "push") the current value of all of the drawing state attributes so that you can easily `ctx.restore()` them to their original values later
+    A. Optionally, `ctx.save()` (i.e. save or "push") the current value of all of the drawing state attributes so that you can easily `ctx.restore()` them to their original values later
-    2. Set drawing state attributes (properties) that you wish to have values other than the defaults - for example `ctx.lineWidth`, `ctx.strokeStyle`, `ctx.fillStyle`, `ctx.globalAlpha` - a full list of state properties is here: https://www.w3.org/TR/2dcontext/#the-canvas-state
+    B. Set drawing state attributes (properties) that you wish to have values other than the defaults - for example `ctx.lineWidth`, `ctx.strokeStyle`, `ctx.fillStyle`, `ctx.globalAlpha` - a full list of state properties is here: https://www.w3.org/TR/2dcontext/#the-canvas-state
-    3. Create a path for the rectangle like this:
+    C. Create a path for the rectangle like this:

 ```js
 ctx.beginPath();